lejaja9/Riddlers/README.md

         p_moves = [[-1,-1], [-1,1]]
         q_moves = b_moves+r_moves
         ```
         I then wrote a DFS helper function which took the initial Bishop and moved it in every way possible.
-From there, I took each piece from the new squared and moved that piece in every way possible.
+From there, I took each piece from the new square that the bishop could have moved into and moved that new piece in every way possible.
 I kept doing this until a piece either moved into the King's square or a black piece's square.
 I found three paths to reach a King:
         * 1. [(6, 4, 'Bishop'), (5, 3, 'Pawn'), (4, 2, 'Knight'), (5, 0, 'Queen'), (4, 1, 'Knight'), (2, 2, 'Knight'), (1, 4, 'Pawn'), (0, 5, 'Rook'), (0, 4, 'King')]
         * 2. [(6, 4, 'Bishop'), (5, 3, 'Pawn'), (4, 2, 'Knight'), (5, 0, 'Queen'), (4, 1, 'Knight'), (2, 2, 'Knight'), (1, 0, 'Knight'), (0, 2, 'Bishop'), (1, 3, 'Knight'), (2, 5, 'Rook'), (3, 5, 'Knight'), (1, 6, 'King')]
         * 3. [(6, 4, 'Bishop'), (5, 3, 'Pawn'), (4, 2, 'Knight'), (5, 0, 'Queen'), (4, 1, 'Knight'), (2, 2, 'Knight'), (1, 0, 'Knight'), (0, 2, 'Bishop'), (1, 1, 'Rook'), (1, 2, 'Knight'), (0, 0, 'King')]